 - Peanut butter: add 2 tablespoons of peanut butter to your pancake batter to make these peanut butter banana oatmeal pancakes!

 - Berry: berries don’t have to be just for topping!
-Add acout 1/2 cup of fresh berries (frozen works too) to your batter before cooking.
+Add about 1/2 cup of fresh berries (frozen works too) to your batter before cooking.
 PS: you can even use frozen berries.
+We prefer blueberries in pancakes, but any kind will work.

 - Protein: a great way to get even more protein in your breakfast is to add protein powder to your batter!
 Sub 1/4 cup of the ground oat flour for your favorite protein powder (we recommend vanilla).